vtisnado/dockerfiles/lemp/README.md

 $ mkdir /usr/docker/
 ```

-The docker container with Nginx will be linked to the MySQL container and both hava access to read and write persistent files in **/usr/docker/**
+The docker container with Nginx will be linked to the MySQL container and both have access to read and write persistent files in **/usr/docker/**